machinetranslate/machinetranslate.org/events/mtsummit2021.md

     url: https://amtaweb.org
 ---

-The Machine Translation Summit 2021 (**MT Summit 2021**) took place from 16 August to 20 August as a 5-day virtual event.
+The eighteenth Machine Translation Summit 2021 (**MT Summit 2021**) took place from 16 August to 20 August as a 5-day virtual event.
+MT Summit 2021 was organised by [AMTA](/associations/amta.md).

 ### Keynote Speakers